soserdev/shortener-urlservice/README.md

 replicaset.apps/mongodb-86fb498bb   1         1         1       12m
 ```

+### Access the database

-Now we can access the container and the database.
+In order to access the container and the database use kubectl.

 ```bash
 % kubectl exec --stdin --tty mongodb-86fb498bb-zcpsg -- /bin/bash
 ```

-Now we can use `mongosh` - `mongo` is not supported since version 6.
+Now we can run `mongosh`.
+The `mongo` command is not supported since version 6.

 ```bash
 % mongosh